Lake George Hiking TrailsFind a Trail

 Explore the Mountains While Sweating Less

 While the Adirondacks are ancient (about 5 million years old, but who’s counting), there are some brand new ways to explore the wilderness.
-One of those new ways to explore is through a brand new company called Revolution Rail Co.
+One of those new ways to explore is through Revolution Rail Co.
 These folks placed railbikes on the historic D&H Railroad line on the shores of the Hudson River.
 You and your pedaling-partners will bike through swathes of deep, rarely-seen Adirondack forest.
 It ends with a pedal over an old trestle bridge that passes over the Hudson River.
 The ride is about 6-miles round trip and is as easy as, well, riding a bike.

 Speaking of the Hudson River, after you’ve railbiked across it, hook up with a rafting company and take a ride through it.
 The Lake George Area is home to several professional rafting companies that will safely lead you through a thrilling day on the river.
 If you’ve never rafted the Upper Hudson River Gorge, you are in for a day.
 Depending on what season you raft, the rapids can be angry and raging Class IV rapids (spring, when the river is high), or casual and relaxing Class II rapids (summer, when the water is lower and warmer).
 If pure adventure is what you’re after, it doesn’t get much more harrowing than rafting the Upper Hudson River Gorge.